aquasecurity/trivy/README.md

 ## GitHub Actions

-- Here is the [Trivy Github Action](https://github.com/aquasecurity/trivy-action) (currently Experimental)
+- Here is the [Trivy Github Action](https://github.com/aquasecurity/trivy-action) (currently Experimental).
-- The Microsoft Azure team have written a [container-scan action](https://github.com/Azure/container-scan) that uses Trivy and Dockle
+- The Microsoft Azure team have written a [container-scan action](https://github.com/Azure/container-scan) that uses Trivy and Dockle.
-- For full control over the options specified to Trivy, this [blog post](https://blog.aquasec.com/devsecops-with-trivy-github-actions) describes adding Trivy into your own GitHub action workflows
+- For full control over the options specified to Trivy, this [blog post](https://blog.aquasec.com/devsecops-with-trivy-github-actions) describes adding Trivy into your own GitHub action workflows .

 ## Travis CI